Transeu/api-rest-documentation/_src/source/_docs/use-cases/business-dictionary.md

 ## Special identifiers

-Some APIs introduces special type of identifiers referred to as **special identifiers**.
-Special identifiers can be used instead of numerical identifiers (check API specifications where you can use them).
+Some APIs introduce special type of identifiers referred to as **special identifiers**.
+Special identifiers can be used instead of numerical identifiers (check respective API specifications where you can use them).

 Examples: